Mother’s Day: what motherhood has done to me Superpowers.

 Super-empathy

 Motherhood has made me see my own mother with new eyes.
-All I was experiencing, the lack of sleep, the worries, but also the unparalleled joy and love, she’d already gone through it all.
+All I was experiencing; a lack of sleep and worries, but also unparalleled joy and love, she’d already gone through it all.
 And I could then understand what, at times, had felt somewhat suffocating.

 Time travel

-To all the Super-Moms out there, I wish you a happy Mother’s Day!
+To all the Super-Moms and moms-to-be, I wish you a happy Mother’s Day!

 SHARE